17ekeller/end-to-end-pipeline/README.md

 # Chicago Weather - Automated End to End Data Pipeline Project

 ## Introduction
-This project aims to create a fully automated, end to end data pipeline using realtime, on the half-hour weather data from the City of Chicago.
+This project aims to create a fully automated, end to end data pipeline using realtime, on the half-hour weather data from the City of Chicago via [Current Weather API](https://www.weatherapi.com/docs/).

-The data pipeline extracts, transforms and loads Chicago weather data into a datawarehouse at thirty minute time intervals and further produces visualization dashboards for analysis with a Busines Intelligence (BI) tool that is auto refreshed.
+Using modern tech stack tools, the data pipeline orchestrates the extraction, transformation, and loading of Chicago weather data into a data warehouse every thirty minutes.
+Additionally, it seamlessly generates auto-refreshed visualization dashboards using a direct connection to PowerBI for insightful analysis.

-**Personal goals achieved on this project:**
+***Personal goals achieved on this project:***
  1. Upskilling Apache Spark and Airflow
  2. Utilzing AWS and S3 Abstraction
- 3. Fully automating an end to end pipeline
+ 3. Fully automating an end-to-end data pipeline including visual dashboards

 ## Architecture